David F. Levine: Ehlers-Danlos Syndrome Patient Management

 Levine works with a team of faculty, students, and local partners to investigate different treatments for individuals with Ehlers–Danlos syndrome.
 Most recently Levine and colleagues conducted research on occupational interventions for clients with Ehlers–Danlos syndrome in the presence of postural orthostatic tachycardia syndrome.
+In another area of research, they studied sleep characteristics common in clients with Elhers-Danlos Syndrome, and the association between sleep, pain, and mental and physical health.
+Additionally, they researched the effects of using KT tape on clients with Ehlers-Danlos syndrome shoulders.

 Infectious disease prevention

-As a member of University of Tennessee at Chattanooga's Research Interest Group on Clinical Infectious Disease Control, Levine works with a team of faculty, students, and local partners to investigate the efficacy of disease control in various local clinical settings and potentially decrease the spread of nosocomial infections.
+As a member of University of Tennessee at Chattanooga's Research Interest Group on Clinical Infectious Disease Control, Levine works with a team of faculty, students, and local partners to investigate the efficacy of disease control in various local clinical settings and potentially decrease the spread of hospital-acquired infection (HAI).
 Most recently, Levine has contributed, along with members of his team, to research on contamination in pediatric intensive care units.
 Levine spoke on these subjects at the Association for Professionals in Infection Control and Epidemiology 2019 Annual Conference in June 2019 and their 2022 Annual Conference in June 2022.